DragonOfShuu/ducklingscript-docs/docs/crash-course/multi-file-projects.md

   |-below
     |-below.txt
 ```

 DucklingScript - above.txt
 ```
-STRING Hello from above!
+STRING Hello from the sky above!
 ```

 DucklingScript - below.txt
 ```
-STRING Hello from below!
+STRING Hello from the pond below!
 ```

 DucklingScript - main.txt
 ```
-REM Using the dot operator at the beginning, we can go up a folder REM Using the dot operator in the middle allows use to go into a folder START
+REM Using the dot operator at the beginning, we can go up a folder.
+REM Using the dot operator in the middle allows use to go down a folder.
+START
     .above
     below.below
 ```

 Compiled
 ```
-STRING Hello from above!
+STRING Hello from the sky above!
-STRING Hello from below!
+STRING Hello from the pond below!
 ```